 “Our New World lineage traces to Avalonia.
 Avalonia – a continent lost is the mists of time, as if dissipated by magic.
 And I collect lost things.
 Relics.
 Diamonds in the rough and mere clay yearning to be molded into vases.
 And with this palette, I give you Avalon, our humble tribute to the once and future Avalonia.
 For I believe we’ve recreated a little bit of that old Avalonia magic right here.” – Jean La Croix Distance, Distance from Avalon.

-On this website, you will find the the legacy pages of Avalonia Festival, Avalonia Festival II, Avalonia Festival III , and our exclusive Circle of Champions by clicking those very hyperlinks from earlier in this sentence or by the links at the top of this page (if you see three lines or circles on your smart phone, click those!)
+On this website, you will find Avalonia Photography Competition plus the legacy pages of Avalonia Festival, Avalonia Festival II, Avalonia Festival III , and our exclusive Circle of Champions by clicking those very hyperlinks from earlier in this sentence or by the links at the top of this page (if you see three lines or circles on your smart phone, click those!)

 Both our website and our Live Events HONOR, CELEBRATE and PROMOTE the Award winning short films, trailers, teasers, posters and photography in the artistic gathering we call Avalonia Festival.

-To submit your own work, CLICK HERE for Avalonia Festival IV or hit the blue “submit” button!
+To submit your own work, CLICK HERE for Avalonia Festival V or hit the blue “submit” button!

 Just released interview with Creative Director Mike Messier about Avalonia Festival!

-With an upcoming geographic move of his own to the southeast United States, Mike seeks to form a new collaborative or team with an established group of professionals to bring the Distance from Avalon story – and planned sequel stories – to full fruition in all its forms.
+With his own recent geographic move of his own to the southeast United States, Mike seeks to form a new collaborative or team with an established group of professionals to bring the Distance from Avalon story – and planned sequel stories – to full fruition in all its forms.
 Contact Mike at email@example.com with serious inquires for cast, crew, as well as Associate and Executive Producer positions.